 Data-Driven Prevention Policy in Public Health

 Ready for the public health challenges of the future?
-Do you want to learn the value of observational data for public health policy during hands on research sessions?
-Interested to learn this from public health experts from three different countries?
-Then do not hesitate and apply for this unique interdisciplinary two-week summer school in public health in which we cross the national borders!
+Interested how this differs between health systems across countries?
+Do you want to learn the value of real-world data for public health policy during hands on research sessions?
+Then do not hesitate and apply for this unique interdisciplinary summer school in public health!

-Health systems around the world are each finding their own way to deal with the public health challenges of the future, which include ageing, and tackling obesity, alcohol- and drug abuse, sedentary lifestyle and health illiteracy.
-Implementing prevention- and treatment programmes targeting these public health threats – whilst taking into account the sustainability and affordability of the healthcare systems – is arguably the largest public health challenge for society in present times!
+Health systems around the world are each finding their own way to deal with the public health challenges of the future.
 Remarkably, the systems for prevention, health and chronic care that have been implemented show wide variation in actual services provided as well as cost incurred.
-These differences might partly explain the differences in burden of disease observed as well as variation in longevity across regions.
-What is driving the health inequalities across the different demographic levels?
-How can we evaluate policies targeted at reducing these inequalities?
+These differences might partly explain the differences in burden of disease observed as well as variation in longevity.

-The summer school is taught by experts from the Aletta Jacobs School in Public Health based in Groningen and the department of Public Health & Center for Healthy Aging of the University of Copenhagen, and combines lectures with active learning modules that bring the learned theory into practice.
-To this end, we encourage students to present their own work during peer-to-peer review sessions and we provide hands-on research sessions.
-To understand the differences between three Northern European health systems, a day excursion to the Carl von Ossietzky University of Oldenburg, Germany is included!
+The summer school is taught by experts of the Aletta Jacobs School of Public Health based in Groningen, and combines lectures with active learning modules that bring the learned theory into practice.
+To this end, we encourage students to present their own work during peer-topeer review sessions and we provide hands-on research sessions.